daixtrose/cmake_utilities/README.md

     fmt::fmt
 )

-# Only build an run tests if this project is compiled as top-level project
+# Only build and run tests if this project is compiled as a top-level project
 if(CMAKE_PROJECT_NAME STREQUAL PROJECT_NAME)
     enable_testing()
     add_subdirectory(test-catch)